Introduction

 Registers are the CPU's fast, small storage slots.
 On x86-64, the general-purpose registers are rax, rbx, rcx, rdx, rsi, rdi, rsp, rbp, and r8 through r15.
 The instruction pointer is rip.

 The GDB baby step 1 and GDB baby step 2 challenges are built specifically to practice reading register values.
-In those challenges, the flag is simply the decimal value stored in eax when a specific function returns.
+In those challenges, the flag is the decimal value stored in eax when a specific function returns.

 To read all registers at once: